lighthouse-labs/gitbook-node-chat-tutorial/README.md

 My name is Faisal Al-Tameemi, Head Instructor at Lighthouse Labs Toronto.
 I'll be your host today.

 My background is in software development, focusing on web technologies.
-I started programming at a young age but I also started teaching computer use and coding at a very young age (eight, to be exact).
+I started programming in university and haven't stopped since.

-What else...
-I like video games and spicy food.
-I don't like spiders.
+I'm into Machine Learning, Quantum Mechanics, Psychology and Netflix (probably addicted at this point).

 ## Schedule